nuxeo-sandbox/nuxeo-labs-utils/README.md

 ## Operations on Blobs
 * `Conversion > Labs.BlobGetMimeType`
-  * Return the mimetype of the input blob in the `nxlabs_mimetype` context variable
+  * Return the mime-type of the input blob in the `nxlabs_mimetype` context variable
   * Input: `blob`
   * Output: `blob`
   * Set the `nxlabs_mimetype` context variable with the mime type of the input blob, and returns the input blob unchanged.
+  * If the service cannot detect the mime type, `nxlabs_mimetype` is set to `null`.
+  * ⚠️ Notice this call can be costly, the input blob temporarily duplicated on disk, etc. => we recommend using it only when you have a blob with no mime-type (which can happens sometimes after custom conversion for example)
   * (This is a simple wrapper for `org.nuxeo.ecm.platform.mimetype.interfaces.MimetypeRegistry#getMimetypeFromBlob`)